We are immensely proud to have scientific papers published on four of our products.

 What is peer review?

-In order to ensure that articles meet standards of quality and scientific validity, every paper in a scientific journal is peer reviewed.
+Every paper in a scientific journal is peer reviewed.
 This means the editor sends the article to other scientists in the same field as the author.
 The other scientists scrutinise the methodology of the testing that’s taken place and provide unbiased feedback on the article, advising the editor whether or not they think the study is of high enough quality to be published.
 The fact that experts in the same field of research have approved the publication of a paper gives it credibility and authority.